-Email is an attractive way for patients to communicate with the practice, and the demand for such a service will undoubtedly increase over time.
+Email is an attractive way for patients to communicate with doctors, and the demand for such a service will undoubtedly increase over time.

 Safeguards are required in order to preserve patient confidentiality.
 Unless messages are encrypted, patients should be aware that their messages could potentially be read by someone else.
+The Malaysia Medical Association's (MMA) Code of Medical Ethics stresses it is the doctor's responsibility to ensure patient confidentiality.